AdobeDocs/workfront.en/help/classic/manage-work/projects/manage-projects/work-in-legacy-team-builder.md

 When customizing your Team Builder view using Preferences, consider updating the following tabs:&nbsp;

-`User Fields:` Controls the information you see in the User panel.
+**User Fields:** Controls the information you see in the User panel.
 This tab allows you to select the fields of information that are displayed about team members and the order the columns appear in.
 Add a field from the Unused list to the Used list to display it.
 To reorder the columns, drag and drop the labels into order.
 ![](assets/3-350x277.png)

-`Task Fields` `:` Controls the information you see in the Task panel.
+**Task Fields****:** Controls the information you see in the Task panel.
 This tab allows you to select the field of information that are displayed about tasks and the order the columns appear in.
 Add a field from the Unused list to the Used list to display it.
 To reorder the columns, drag and drop the labels into order.
 ![Task_Fields.Team_Builder.png](assets/task-fields.team-builder-350x277.png)

-`Chart Indicators:` Identifies the information displayed in the Gantt chart that is located in the Task panel.
+**Chart Indicators:** Identifies the information displayed in the Gantt chart that is located in the Task panel.
 ![](assets/4-350x276.png)

-`Matching:` Activates the matching feature in Team Builder.
+**Matching:** Activates the matching feature in Team Builder.
 When the matching feature is activated, team members who meet the conditions selected are highlighted when a task is selected.
 Also, when you select a user, the tasks the user can be assigned to are highlighted.

 You can match users with a task based on the following criteria:

-* `Match on Team Role`: If the task is assigned to a role associated with the user on this project, the task and the user are highlighted in green.
+* **Match on Team Role**: If the task is assigned to a role associated with the user on this project, the task and the user are highlighted in green.
 To find out the roles associated with a user on a specific project, see the Edit Project User Role icon in the Team Builder.&nbsp;
-* `Match on User Role`: If the task is assigned to any role associated with the user in the user profile, the task and the user are highlighted in green.
+* **Match on User Role**: If the task is assigned to any role associated with the user in the user profile, the task and the user are highlighted in green.
-* `Match on Planned Hours`: If a user is available to work the days and the amount of planned hours associated with the task, the task and the user are highlighted in green.&nbsp;
+* **Match on Planned Hours**: If a user is available to work the days and the amount of planned hours associated with the task, the task and the user are highlighted in green.&nbsp;

 We recommend that use Match on Planned Hours and Match on User Role.
 However, depending on the needs of your organization, a different option might be preferable.
 ![](assets/5-350x285.png)

 ## Access the Team Builder

-1. Click `Projects` in the Global&nbsp;Navigation Bar.
+1. Click **Projects** in the Global&nbsp;Navigation Bar.
-1. Click the  `Staffing` tab which might be located under the  `More` tab.
+1. Click the&nbsp;**Staffing** tab&nbsp;which&nbsp;might be located under the&nbsp;**More** tab.

-1. The `Scheduling` sub-tab is the default sub-tab for the `Staffing` tab of a project.
+1. The **Scheduling** sub-tab is the default sub-tab for the **Staffing** tab of a project.
-   The project team scheduler displays on the `Scheduling` sub-tab by default.
+   The project team scheduler displays on the **Scheduling** sub-tab by default.
    For more information about the project team scheduler, see [Get started with Resource Scheduling](../../../resource-mgmt/resource-scheduling/get-started-resource-scheduling.md).

-1. Click the `Team Scheduling Settings` icon in the upper-right corner of the project team scheduler.
+1. Click the **Team Scheduling Settings** icon in the upper-right corner of the project team scheduler.
    ![team_scheduling_settings_icon.png](assets/team-scheduling-settings-icon.png)

-1. Disable the `Use New Scheduling Area`&nbsp;option.
+1. Disable the **Use New Scheduling Area**&nbsp;option.
    ![Screen_Shot_2017-07-31_at_9.56.33_AM.png](assets/screen-shot-2017-07-31-at-9.56.33-am-350x383.png)

-1. Click `Save.
-   `The `Team Builder` displays to replace the project team scheduler.
+1. Click **Save.**The **Team Builder** displays to replace the project team scheduler.

 ## Add users to a Project Team